-The Real Estate Director or Senior Project Manager will join a team of eight people at the Planning Office.
-They will report directly to the President, and provide some support and mentoring to the Project Managers.
-They will collaborate closely with the CFO and the General Counsel on project activities.
+The Project Manager will join a team of eight people at the Planning Office.
+They will report directly to the Real Estate Director.
+They will collaborate closely with the Senior Project Manager and others on the staff.

-The Real Estate Director or Senior Project Manager will actively develop our project pipeline while also coordinating several development projects themselves.
-They will demonstrate strong project management skills and an ability to work well in a small, collegial environment.
+The Project Manager will support the Real Estate team on specific development projects.
+They will coordinate one or more development projects themselves.
+The Project Manager will demonstrate a strong commitment to affordable housing development and an ability to work well in a small, collegial environment.

-- Financial modeling for project development and operating budgets
+- Undertake financial modeling for project development and operating budgets

 - Assemble tax credit and other funding applications for new projects